Please turn with me to Ephesians 6, verses 17-20, where Paul writes:

 God cannot begin something without finishing it.
 He is that faithful.
 When He begins it, He follows His own command to work at it with all of His might, (which we are supposed to learn to do), and He finishes what He starts.
 He doesn't do things halfway.
 He doesn't grow frustrated.
 He doesn't get tired or bored and then quit as we are very likely to do.

-Let's go back to Deuteronomy 7—-that scripture we began a couple of different messages from.
+Let's go back to Deuteronomy 7, that scripture we began a couple of different messages from.
 Deuteronomy 7:9, where God is telling those people, and of course the principle applies to you and me, but He's telling those people why they came to be under Him, why they were chosen.
-It certainly was not because of the greatness at all.
+It certainly was not because of their greatness at all.

 Deuteronomy 7:9 Know therefore that the LORD your God, he is God, the faithful God, which keeps covenant and mercy with them that love him and keep his commandments to a thousand generations.